OctopusDeploy/OctoProduct/chapter1.md

 :::hint
 **Concept explanation: Containers**

-A container is based on a Docker image, and can be configured with numerous settings to customize the context win which the applications stored on the Docker image are run.
+A container is based on a Docker image, and can be configured with numerous settings to customize the context in which the applications stored on the Docker image are executed.
 :::

 :::hint